wavemstudios/SafuuX-DeFi-Hackathon/README.md

 ### HOW COSMIC FORCE HELPS THE SAFUUX COMMUNITY:

 Every in-game transaction that writes to the blockchain will pay gas fees for SafuuX and the community.

 A percentage of every NFT sale will go to SafuuX to be used potentially to help onboard new applications bringing even more transactions and fees to the SafuuX community.

 NFT’s will be available to buy and sell within the SafuuX NFT marketplace bringing in fees to the SafuuX community.

-Cosmic Force aims to bring in new community members from outside SafuuX to become gamers and also ongoing SafuuX community members.
+Cosmic Force aims to be featured on the Epic Games Store that currently has around 200 million users bringing new gamers from outside to eventually become SafuuX community members.